Selora-Finance/interface/README.md

 ## Git branching

 Dedicated branches must be created for each issue that's assigned to you.
 Ensure that each branch is checked out of the latest version of the `main` branch.
 The branch must be named according to the issue number.
 For example, `issue-1`

+## File naming

+- Components and UI files should be capitalized like so: `MainView.tsx`

+- Other files should retain camel-case naming